1994–95 Aston Villa F.C. season

-During the 1994–95 English football season, Aston Villa competed in the FA Premier League, League Cup, FA Cup and the UEFA Cup.
+The 1994-95 season was Aston Villa's 120th professional season, their 84th season in the top flight and their 7th consecutive season in the top tier of English football (the third in the Premier League).

 Two seasons earlier, Aston Villa narrowly missed out on the league title.
 The season after that, they dipped to 10th place in the league but still had success as League Cup winners.
 But the decline continued into 1994–95 and Ron Atkinson paid with his job in November.
 Within days, former Villa favourite Brian Little was back at the club.
 Little managed to keep Villa clear of the drop.